asagrekin/GamesInOne/reports/Week5Report.md

 ## Contributions
 ### Leo & Kelby
 Last week's goal:
-- By April 19 we should be Anticipating and handling user errors.
+- By April 26 we should begin to have a functioning interaction with the database.
+Storing, deleting, and retrieving games that are within the database.
-Begin setting up a larger system to function with the database and front end.

 Progress:
-- Created two new methods to handle poor user inputs.
-The method called checkPath checks to make sure the inputted path is a valid path to execute.
-The method EnhancePath checks that the file is of type .exe and if it is it fixes the path to account for needed escape characters.
-Additionally, we created a way to take in user input and store it which accompilshes our goal of setting up a larger system to function with database and front end.
+-

 Issue:
-- Ran into some varaible type issues when factoring code out of main into seperate methods.
-Simple fix was being more cautious when using string and making sure to use addresses of the strings' starts when referencing.
+-

 Goal for next week:
-- By April 26 we plan to have a functioning interaction with the database.
-Storing, deleting, and retrieving games that are within the database.
+- By May 3 we plan to have functioning interaction with the front end.
+Displaying, filtering, and sorting games based on user inputs.

 ### Asa
 Last week's goal: